gregdetre/healthyselfjournal/docs/reference/INIT_FLOW.md

 ### Current state

 - `healthyselfjournal init` launches an interactive Questionary wizard.
-- `healthyselfjournal journal` auto‑runs the wizard if critical prerequisites are missing.
+- `healthyselfjournal journal cli` auto‑runs the wizard if critical prerequisites are missing.
 - Configuration is written to `.env.local` in the current working directory and applied to the current process immediately.
 - Optional smoke test records a 1‑second WAV and, in Cloud mode, attempts a tiny transcription call.

 ### Auto‑init detection

-Auto‑init triggers at the start of `journal` when running in a TTY if either condition holds:
+Auto‑init triggers at the start of `journal cli` when running in a TTY if either condition holds:

 - `ANTHROPIC_API_KEY` is missing (required for the default Anthropic LLM), or
 - STT backend resolves to `cloud-openai` and `OPENAI_API_KEY` is missing.